 Summary of Clinical Studies

-The clinical utility and cost effectiveness of the GeneSight® Psychotropic test is supported by five clinical studies published in peer-reviewed journals.
+The clinical validity, clinical utility and economic utility of the GeneSight® Psychotropic test is supported by six clinical studies published in peer-reviewed journals.
 In fact, it’s the only neuropsychiatric pharmacogenomics test backed by such extensive research.
 Read on to learn more.

 Clinical Study #1: 50% improvement in remission rates

 Study Design: This was a 24 week, blinded, multi-center, randomized controlled trial of 1,167 subjects with major depressive disorder from 20 academic sites and 40 community sites.* The study assessed the impact of the GeneSight Psychotropic test on psychiatric treatment response compared to unguided treatment as usual (TAU).